Tutorial: Writing Builders#

 args – The command line argument namespace

-Main function implementing the command line interface and program flow
+Run the solver command line interface and program flow.

 RuntimeError – if no log file name is free within the max iterations